Quickstart

 A window opens showing the live feed with bounding boxes drawn around detected objects in real time.

-A live detection window plus the performance summary above means YOLOv8 is executing on the DEEPX NPU, not on the Raspberry Pi CPU.
+A live detection window with bounding boxes means YOLOv8 is executing on the DEEPX NPU, not on the Raspberry Pi CPU.
 That's the AI HAT+ doing its job.

 Watch the NPU work in real time